-Abuse of alcohol and drugs can have serious health effects on the individual abusing such substances, their families, friends and communities.
+Abuse of alcohol and drugs can have serious health effects on the individual abusing such substances, their families, friends, and communities.
 Some of these effects are listed below.
 Mindful of these risks, the college provides external referrals to counseling, treatment, and educational programs to help those who abuse alcohol and drugs and those who may be affected by this abuse.
-The following document identifies external assistance programs: $AOD - ANNUAL\ NOTIFICATION$
+Please review the most recent AOD Annual Notifications for information about identified external assistance programs in the following link: https://libi.edu/alcohol-and-other-drugs/.